bear148/Bear-Shell-Archived/README.md

-## What IS CMD-OS?
+## What IS Bear-Shell?
-CMD-OS is a command-line based operating system developed by [Michael](https://github.com/BizzyPythonBear).
+Bear-Shell is a command-line based shell developed by [Michael](https://github.com/BizzyPythonBear).

-## Why should I use CMD-OS?
+## Why should I use Bear-Shell?
-I do not expect CMD-OS to be used for real life applications, as it requires python 3 to be ran, and it's not like an ACTUAL OS, where it has assembly and runs independently.
-This can be ran as a hub to do all your things though.
+I do not expect Bear-Shell to be used for real life applications, as it requires python 3 to be ran.
 In the future, I will more than likely be adding things like running commands as root, cd'ing into directories, and lots more.
 As of right now, it basically has the bare minimum to be used as, technically an os.
 With the new addition of the ls, and pwd command, you can now navigate even inside of the terminal.

 ## Compatibility
-As of now, CMD-OS is compatible with Windows and Linux.
+As of now, Bear-Shell is compatible with Windows and Linux.
 No plans have been made to make Macintosh compatibility.

 ## Prerequisites
-To use CMD-OS, you'll need to install:
+To use Bear-Shell, you'll need to install:
 - Python 3.*
 - Tkinter (pip3 install tk)
 - Curses (Go to [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#curses) to install it.)